MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-startmenu.md

 <!-- NoUninstallFromStart-Description-Begin -->
 <!-- Description-Source-ADMX -->

-- If you enable this setting, users cannot uninstall apps from Start.
+- If you enable this setting, users can't uninstall apps from Start.

-- If you disable this setting or do not configure it, users can access the uninstall command from Start.
+- If you disable this setting or don't configure it, users can access the uninstall command from Start.
 <!-- NoUninstallFromStart-Description-End -->

 <!-- NoUninstallFromStart-Editable-Begin -->